unic/gulp-unic-handlebars/README.md

 ### options.partials
 Type: `String|Array`

-Glob or Array of globs.
+Glob or array of globs.

-#### options.getPartialName
+### options.getPartialName
 Type: `Function`

-Transformation function for partial names taking the partials path as argument (see example above).
+Transformation function for partial names taking the partial's path as argument (see example above).